iMikie/Semantic-UI-Rails/README.md

     }
 );
 ```

 OK, that's pretty much it.
 If you actually want to use this form you should not `return false;` from the onSuccess callback.
-You'll need to add a route and handler for it.
+Just remove that line and pick up the return in your controller.
-**`routes.rb`**
+**`routes.rb`**:
 ```ruby
  Rails.application.routes.draw do
   root 'semantic#signup'